josh-collinsworth/joco-sveltekit/src/routes/blog/posts/12-things.md

 I don't know, but if you're already bored, or if you're used to being directed to a specific number, I think #10 is probably the most important.

 ## #3.
 You don't get invited to things when you're not on Facebook

-<Callout>Unless it’s too small to actually plan or large enough to sell tickets, Facebook is the only way you’re hearing about it.</Callout>
+<Callout>Unless it’s too small to actually plan or large enough to sell tickets, Facebook is the only way you’re hearing about&nbsp;it.</Callout>

 This one was the most surprising to me.
 Just try it.
 You will disappear off your friends' invite radar once you leave Facebook.
 Somehow, for better or worse, it's become the de facto vehicle for invitations of virtually every type, and nobody except maybe your mom will bother to actually contact you directly if you don't respond.
 Unless it's too small to actually plan or large enough to sell tickets, Facebook is the only way you're hearing about it.

 ## #4.
 You check your phone WAY more than you realize you do